MetaphorData/connectors/README.md

 pip install "metaphor-connectors[snowflake]"
 ```

-Similary, you can also install the package using `requirements.txt` or `pyproject.toml`.
+Similarly, you can also install the package using `requirements.txt` or `pyproject.toml`.

 ## Connectors